mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

      2. Delete session
    - **Detailed Flow for Each Independent Scenario**:
      1. **Create session**:
-        - **Description**: The actor can create a private or public study session with a set time range, name, location, and optional description.
+        - **Description**: The actor can create a private or public study session with a set time range, name, location, and optional description
         - **Primary actor(s)**: Host
         - **Main success scenario**:
           1. The actor clicks on the create session button
           2. The system displays empty, editable fields for time range, location, and description.
-It also includes a toggle that lets the actor choose if the session is private or public.
+It also includes a toggle that lets the actor choose if the session is private or public
           3. The actor clicks the fields, enters the appropriate information and specifies whether the session is public or private.
-If the session is private, the actor chooses which friends or groups they broadcast the session to.
+If the session is private, the actor chooses which friends or groups they broadcast the session to
           4. The actor clicks the create button
           5. The inputted data gets populated in the database for the new session
           6. The system displays that the session has been created successfully.
-If the session is private, the selected friends/groups are notified.
+If the session is private, the selected friends/groups are notified

         - **Failure scenario(s)**:
-          - 3a1: User enters invalid information for session (letters for time, symbols for anything, date in the past, etc…)
+          - 3a.
+User enters invalid information for session (letters for time, symbols for anything, date in the past, etc…)
-            -    Message informing user that they have entered invalid information for a field and identifying that the field and expected format of input is.
+            - 3a1.
+Message informing user that they have entered invalid information for a field and identifying that the field and expected format of input is
      2. **Delete session**:
         - **Description**: The host can end a session
         - **Primary actor(s)**: Host